scopetools/cudadecon/README.md

 the source code), but requires that you set up build dependencies correctly.

 1. install [miniconda](https://docs.conda.io/en/latest/miniconda.html)
-2. install [cudatoolkit](https://developer.nvidia.com/cuda-10.1-download-archive-update2) (I haven't yet tried 10.2)
-3. (*windows only*) install [build tools for VisualStudio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017) 2017.
+1. (*windows only*) install [build tools for VisualStudio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017) 2017.
 For linux, all necessary build tools will be installed by conda.

-4. create a new conda environment with all of the dependencies installed
+1. create a new conda environment with all of the dependencies installed

     ```sh
     conda config --add channels conda-forge
-    conda create -n build -y cmake boost-cpp libtiff fftw ninja
+    conda create -n build -y cmake libboost-devel libtiff fftw ninja cuda-nvcc libcufft-dev
     conda activate build
     # you will need to reactivate the "build" environment each time you close the terminal
     ```

-5. create a new `build` directory inside of the top level `cudaDecon` folder
+1. create a new `build` directory inside of the top level `cudaDecon` folder

     ```sh
     mkdir build  # inside the cudaDecon folder
     cd build
     ```

-6. (*windows only*) Activate your build tools:
+1. (*windows only*) Activate your build tools (adjust the path to your installation):

     ```cmd
     "C:\Program Files (x86)\Microsoft Visual Studio\2017\BuildTools\VC\Auxiliary\Build\vcvars64.bat"
     ```

-7. Run `cmake` and compile with `ninja` on windows or `make` on linux.
+1. Run `cmake` and compile with `ninja` on windows or `make` on linux.

     ```sh
     # windows